Farmhouse121/Adventures-in-Financial-Data-Science/README.md

 You can buy copies of my books via: https://www.gillerinvestments.com/store or from Apple Books https://apple.co/3cQZoKl, Google Books http://bit.ly/39m8MDC and Amazon https://amzn.to/39cuRDa.
 The webpage for the 2nd.
 Edition is here https://www.worldscientific.com/worldscibooks/10.1142/12678.

+Note added April, 2024: at this point I've decided that the repository for the next book, [_Financial Data Science in Python_](https://github.com/Farmhouse121/Financial-Data-Science-in-Python), will act as the primary location for the scripts that reproduce analytics similar to those covered in my original book: _Adventures in Financial Data Science, Chapters 2 & 3_.
+That will be _plenty_ of enough content for the new book and, since the Python notebooks are largely completely original works, it prevents duplication of effort.
+The goal of _Financial Data Science in Python_ will be to act as an "over your shoulder" companion for the analytics, with each Notebook discussed in great detail.
+Since I have other obligations, my writing being a "spare time" activity, this will proceed irregularly, but I hope to write an article for Medium once or twice a month.
+Each article will accompany an original notebook that is written for [Google's Colab system](https://colab.research.google.com) at the moment.

+And to answer an inevitable question: yes, I currently pursue an investment strategy that is based on the type of alphas developed in _Adventures in Financial Data Science_ and using the kind of trading strategy I analyze in _Essays on Trading Strategy_.

 Thanks,
 Graham